dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-03-21-should-users-be-encouraged-to-run-gem-cert-add.markdown

 you trust a particular certificate globally for all things, what you really want to be able to say is:

-> I trust that this certificate belongs to the author of this
+> "I trust that this certificate belongs to the author of this
 > particular gem I'm using.
 If the gem is signed by this certificate
 > I'll consider it to be authentic.
 If it is unsigned or signed by
-> another certificate I will not.
+> another certificate I will not."

-## Of Course This Was All Really a Sales Pitch for rubygems-openpgp
+## And This Is All Really a Sales Pitch for rubygems-openpgp

 As of [release 0.6.0](/blog/rubygems-openpgp-0.6.0-released.html) rubygems-openpgp will query rubygems.org to determine a list of owners